bloms11/lucid-recipes/README.md

 .env configuration

 - Create a .env file in the root directory
-- Add the folling KEY and YOUR VALUES
+- Add the KEY and YOUR VALUES
 ```bash
   REACT_APP_API_KEY=
 ```